riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 }
 ```

+Some of the measure that we gained are summarised here below:

 | Sequential              | Sequential            | Concurrent | Concurrent             | Improved? | PtrWrapper? |
 | ----------------------- | --------------------- | ---------- | ---------------------- | --------- | ----------- |
 | Test 34, 1000x1000x1000 | 246sec / 246327362 µs | Test 35    | 240 sec : 240171331 µs | Yes       | No          |